Nika Kvekveskiri

-Nikoloz "Nika" Kvekveskiri^{} (ნიკოლოზ "ნიკა" კვეკვესკირი, /ka/, Nikoloz „Nika” Kwekweskiri; born 29 May 1992), nicknamed Kvekve, is a retired Georgian professional footballer who currently works in the Georgia national football team as assistant coach.
+Nikoloz "Nika" Kvekveskiri^{} (ნიკოლოზ "ნიკა" კვეკვესკირი, /ka/, Nikoloz „Nika” Kwekweskiri; born 29 May 1992), nicknamed Kvekve, is a Georgian former professional footballer who currently works for the Georgia national team as an assistant coach.

 The family of Kvekveskiri comes from the Gali district of Abkhazia.
 They had to flee the 1992–93 war and move to a refugee settlement in Zugdidi, where Nika grew up under tough living conditions.

 He played in four countries and won champion's titles three times.

 Kvekvesriki was regularly called up to national youth teams.
 Before announcing retirement from the senior team in 2025, he was the vice-captain.

 Club career

 Kvekveskiri started his career in the local club Baia Zugdidi.
 He made his debut for the first team on 15 August 2009 in a match against FC Locomotive Tbilisi.
 His first top-league goal scored against Kolkheti 1913 turned out a hard-fought winner on 29 September 2010.

 The next year, Kvekveskiri joined Georgian champions Dinamo Tbilisi.
 During the initial year-and-a-half period he made fifty league appearances for the team and won the double.
 On 30 June 2011, Kvekveskiri scored his first European goal in a UEFA Europa League 2–0 win over Milsami.

 In 2013, he was on loan to Tskhinvali for a half season and in June 2014 he was sold to Dila Gori.
 With seven league goals netted this year for Dila, Kvekveskiri was a key member of this title-winning team.

 Following this season, in 2015 he moved to Azerbaijani Inter Baku.
 In June 2016, he joined Gabala.

 In May 2017, Kvekvesikiri signed a two-year deal with Tobol.
 On 20 January 2021, Tobol announced that he had left the club.

 In January 2021, he moved to Ekstraklasa side Lech Poznań till the end of the 2020–21 season.
 He signed a two-year extension on 29 April 2021, renewed next October until 30 June 2025.
 On 10 July 2024, he left the club by mutual consent.
 During his three-and-a-half-year stay, Kvekveskiri made a total of 123 appearances across all competitions, recording six goals and six assists.
 He contributed to the club's eighth league title in 2022, as well as reaching the quarter-finals of the UEFA Europa Conference League the following year.

 In early September 2024, Kvekveskiri joined newly promoted Hungarian NB I side Nyíregyháza Spartacus on a season-long deal.